RuzannaAleksanyan/sorting_algorithms/README.md

 Radix Sort is a non-comparative sorting algorithm that sorts elements by their individual digits or characters.
 It is particularly efficient for sorting integers  with fixed-length representations.
 ## Counting
 Counting Sort is a sorting algorithm that works well for integers when the range of values is relatively small.
 It is a non-comparative sorting algorithm that uses a frequency-counting approach to sort elements efficiently.
+## Bucket
+Bucket sort is a sorting algorithm that divides the input list into a number of equally sized buckets.
+Each bucket is then sorted individually, either using another sorting algorithm or by recursively applying bucket sort if the range of values within a bucket is too large.
+Finally, the sorted buckets are concatenated to obtain the sorted output.
 ## How_to_Use
 - Clone this repository or download the individual header files.
 - Include the desired sorting algorithm header in your C++ code.